albertomh/Nacar/README.md

 `mypy` and is linted with `pycodestyle` to ensure PEP8 compliance.

 1. Clone this repository and navigate into the project root.
-2. Create a virtual environment: `python3 -m venv venv`.
+2. Create & activate a virtual environment: `python3 -m venv venv && source venv/bin/activate`
-3. Activate the virtual environment: `source venv/bin/activate`
-4. Install dependencies: `pip3 install -r requirements/common.txt -r requirements/dev.txt`
+3. Install dependencies: `pip3 install -r requirements/common.txt -r requirements/dev.txt`

 You can now run Nacar with `python3 nacar/nacar.py <path-to-blueprint>.yml`.
 If you wish to make changes to Nacar itself, read the **Project Structure**